 - Self-Suspension: Even if you’re a rigger who never bottoms, you can learn indispensable lessons from the excellent Shay Tiziano’s free videos.

-- Shibari Study: Gorgone uses her world-class shibari artistry to teach a series of beautiful and complex suspension ties that pay particular attention to the comfort of the rope bottom.
-Some of the videos are free, but the more advanced ones are available only with a subscription.
+- Shibari Study: Gorgone and other instructors use their world-class shibari artistry to teach a series of beautiful floor and suspension ties that pay particular attention to the comfort of the rope bottom.
+Available with a subscription.

 - Bruce Esinem: This is the most comprehensive set of (expensive) Japanese-style rope tutorials available.